What’s More Important – Exercise or Diet?

 Any new regime needs goals.
 If you don’t have something to aim for, how are you going to know whether or not you’re progressing?
 There are however goals and SMART goals.

 Rather than simply saying you want to lose weight or get fit, instead make your goals SMART i.e. Specific; Measured; Achievable; Realistic and Time based.
+Goals should take into consideration your age and what is appropriate with support such as the Over 30 Hormone Solution Review.
 One such goal could be to lose two pounds of weight a week for the first four weeks and thereafter one pound for the remaining 6 weeks.
 You can see how this is much more specific and measurable compared to “I want to lose weight”.
 A different goal may be to be able to run a mile without stopping within 8 weeks.
 Compare this to just say running a Park Run, not only is not specific enough, there’s also no time limit or expectation put on the goal.
 None SMART goals will drift and often be soon forgotten, whereas carefully considered and measured goals will remain a source of inspiration and motivation.

 Remember though, once you have achieved your goal, change it and move it forward.
 Keeping your goals dynamically fluid will ensure that they stay valid and relevant too.